 As the person with dementia will be the one using the respite service, they need to be involved.
-If they have mental capacity, it is their decision whether they use a respite service or enter residential respite.
-If they don't have the mental capacity to decide, a best-interest decision can be made on their behalf.
-For more information on supporting a person with a decision, see factsheet 460, Mental Capacity Act 2005.
+If they are able to consent or refuse respite services, it is their decision to make.
+Some people may lack the ability (mental capacity) to consent.
+In these cases, a best-interest decision can be made for them.

-The following may help when discussing respite care with the person with dementia:
+When discussing respite care with the person with dementia:

 - Focus on the benefits that a break can bring you both.
-For example, you could say, 'If you attend daycare, you can socialise and try something new while I do chores at home.
-We can then focus on spending time together the rest of the week without me worrying about housework.' - Be clear about the need for some support or a break.
+You could say, 'If you attend daycare, you can socialise and try something new while I do housework.
+We can then spend the rest of the week together.' - Be clear about the need for some support or a break.
 Try not to highlight all the things you do to care for them.
 This may make them feel guilty or blamed.
 Discuss together what the right length of time for a break should be. - Talk through which options would and would not be acceptable to them and help them feel in control.
-For example, you could say, 'Would you be willing to try daycare or would you prefer someone staying at home with you?
-If you aren't comfortable after a few weeks, we could stop and try something different.'
+You could say, 'Are you willing to try daycare or would you prefer someone staying at home with you?
+If you aren't sure after a few weeks, we could try something different.' - If they are resistant to respite care, ask what their concerns are.
+They may feel worried about something that you could reassure them about.
+If they are worried about missing a part of their routine, such as going to their place of worship or a social group, you can avoid respite at those times. - If they are still resistant, revisit the conversation another time.
+Try to find a time that is best for the person.
+If they experience 'sundowning' later in the day (which can increase confusion), have the conversation in the morning.
+If the person is more likely to respond to a professional or family you could ask them to discuss it with the person instead.